CompuTec/computec-docs/processforce_versioned_docs/version-2.0/developer-guide/processforce-api/processforce-api-tutorial/pf-api-example-1.md

 # Example 1: Connecting to Database

-To establish a connection to the database using the ProcessForce API, follow these steps:
+To establish a connection to the database using CompuTec ProcessForce API, follow these steps:

 - Add references to Computec.ProcessForce.API.dll and SAPbobsCOM.dll.
-- After installing ProcessForce on your computer, you can locate CompuTec.ProcessForce.API.dll. reference within the .NET references folder.
+- After installing CompuTec ProcessForce on your computer, you can locate CompuTec.ProcessForce.API.dll. reference within the .NET references folder.
 - The base object in the API is IProcessForceCompany, found within CompuTec.ProcessForce.API namespace.
-This object facilitates the creation of SAP and ProcessForce entities.
+This object facilitates the creation of SAP and CompuTec ProcessForce entities.
 - It must be created using ProcessForceCompanyInitializator.CreateCompany();

 ```csharp